Code-Institute-Submissions/venum-mma-store/README.md

 **Checkout**

 Here the user may input his/her card and personal info in order to procede with the purchase.
 If the user is authenticated or a returning user the info may be stored and called on click.
 At the moment in order to make a purchase one has to input stripe's test card number.
--Card number: 4242 4242 4242 4242
+- Card number: 4242 4242 4242 4242
--CVC: any 3 digit number
+- CVC: any 3 digit number
--Exparation Date: random date in the future.
+- Exparation Date: random date in the future.
--Address: random adress.
+- Address: random adress.

-- After checking out the user gets a display of the confirmation of the order and also an email formirming the purchase.
+- After checking out the user gets a display of the confirmation of the order and also an email confirming the purchase.
 The user may also view this aswell as other orders he/she has made in his/her profile.

 **Events**